-The Data Logging feature is only available with ANDRE Deluxe; contact REI to upgrade your ANDRE to an ANDRE Deluxe.
+The Data Logging feature is only available with ANDRE Deluxe; contact REI to upgrade the current ANDRE to an ANDRE Deluxe.

-If you purchased an ANDRE Deluxe Upgrade, you will need to enable Data Logging on your ANDRE by providing REI with a product ID that will be displayed in the Data Logging menu.
+If an ANDRE Deluxe Upgrade has been purchased, enable Data Logging on the ANDRE unit by providing REI with a product ID that will be displayed in the Data Logging menu.
 Once this screen with the Product ID is accessed, a text file - "DataLoggingActivationCode.txt" - is saved to the device, with the Product ID written to it.
 This is an electronic copy of the Product ID that can be provided to REI if desired.